 Patagonia is a bucket list, journey of a life-time destination.
 The scenery is jaw dropping.
 The wildlife is remarkable.
 The hikes are extremely rewarding.
 Come explore this absolutely incredible region on a hiking adventure with Wildland Trekking!
 Backpacks, trekking poles, emergency equipment, and other Wildland gear is provided, depending on which trip style you choose.
 Wildland International trips offer guest liaison in the highest level, safety, fun, and an amazing well planned out journey.
 All transportation, meals, and lodging are included.
 Focus 100% on enjoying the experience in Patagonia and not the logistics.
 Have you ever wanted to walk on a glacier, kayak next to an iceberg, or ride horses through remote wild areas beside glacier capped peaks?
-These are included on some of the Wildland Patagonia treks!
+These are included on some of the Wildland Torres del Paine treks!
 Check them out today to plan your next dream adventure.

 PATAGONIA ADVENTURE TOURS